Schenley Park

-Schenley Park (/ˈʃɛnli/) is a large municipal park in Pittsburgh, Pennsylvania.
+Schenley Park (/ˈʃɛnli/) is a large municipal park in Pittsburgh, Pennsylvania, United States.
 It is located between the neighborhoods of Oakland, Greenfield, and Squirrel Hill.
 It is also listed on the National Register of Historic Places as a historic district.
 In 2011, the park was named one of "America's Coolest City Parks" by Travel + Leisure.

 The park is made up of 300 acres donated by Mary Schenley in 1889 and another 120 acres that the city subsequently purchased from her.
 Another 36 acres were acquired at a later date, bringing the park's total size to 456 acres, and making it the second largest municipal park in Pittsburgh, behind Frick Park.

 The park borders the campuses of Carnegie Mellon University and the University of Pittsburgh, and technically Carnegie Mellon University is actually within Schenley Park.

 Facilities

 Schenley Park features a grand entrance, Schenley Plaza, and several miles of hiking trails and a large pond in Panther Hollow.
 Across from the Phipps Conservatory is Flagstaff Hill, a popular place to watch outdoor movies in the summer.

 In the early days of Schenley Park, the area known as "The Oval" was used for horse racing.
 Today, it has 13 tennis courts, an all weather running track, and a soccer field.
 There is also an ice skating rink, public swimming pool, and an 18-hole disc golf course nearby.

 Schenley Park also contains the Bob O'Connor Golf Course.
 The golf course includes an indoor practice facility where golfers can play a "virtual" round on Pebble Beach and other famous courses.

 Cross country running meets are held in the park.
 It is the home course for the Carnegie Mellon University men's and women's cross country teams.
 The 1921 USA Cross Country Championships were held in the park.